PhenomSG/CompanyManagementDB/README.md

 ### User Interface

-- **Main Menu**
+- **Streamlit Application**
-  - Presents a user-friendly interface with options to insert, update, delete data, generate payslips, and exit.
+  - Provides a user-friendly web interface with options to insert, update, delete data, generate payslips, and view other functionalities.
   - Ensures intuitive navigation through the system functionalities.

 ## Installation